Blog · Review Essay · Last reviewed June 16, 2026

 The Book

-Voices in the Code: A Story about People, Their Values, and the Algorithm They Made was published by the Russell Sage Foundation in 2022.
-Google Books lists David G. Robinson as author, Russell Sage Foundation as publisher, 212 pages, ISBN-10 0871547775, and ISBN-13 9780871547774.
-Amazon uses the same ISBN-10 as the product identifier for its listing.
+Voices in the Code: A Story about People, Their Values, and the Algorithm They Made was published by the Russell Sage Foundation in September 2022.
+Russell Sage lists David G. Robinson as author, gives the book as 212 pages, and identifies ISBN 978-0-87154-777-4.
+Google Books lists Russell Sage Foundation as publisher, September 8, 2022 as publication date, 212 pages, ISBN-10 0871547775, and ISBN-13 9780871547774.

 The book's central case is the public process that produced a new U.S. kidney transplant matching algorithm.
 Russell Sage describes the case as a collaboration, between 2004 and 2014, among patients, surgeons, clinicians, data scientists, public officials, and advocates.
 A UNOS report prepared for the OPTN Kidney Transplantation Committee states that the Kidney Allocation System was implemented on December 4, 2014, with goals including better use of available kidneys, more opportunities for difficult-to-match patients, and fairer waiting-time calculation.